SilverRooney/SilverRooney/README.md

  🔭 I started out in front end web development in 2014, then learned fullstack through a bootcamp and did freelance.
 In 2021 I fell in love with iOS Development.
 I am now Developing iOS apps with Swift.

- 💬 Ask me about why I would be an incredible asset to your Dev team!
+ 💬 Ask me anything!
+I am on Twitter.

  ⚡ Fun fact: I love to travel, I am learning how to surf, and spin fire poi!
 One day I will spin fire at a bonfire on the beach, and there will be drums, dancing and howling at the moon.